Ready for a French fairytale? Here’s my guide to the 30+ of the most beautiful towns in Northern France for your bucket list.

 Northern France is a wonderful travel destination and one of the best places to road trip in France.
 Some of these beautiful towns in northern France can even be done as day trips from Paris.
 Northern France is also easily accessible from England.

-Northern France includes the regions of Oise, Picardy, Normandy, Brittany, Champagne, and Grand Est. It's difficult to encapsulate the sheer variety of Northern France.
-For example, rugged and wild Brittany has a completely different character and feel to its pastoral neighbor Normandy.
+Northern France includes the regions of Oise, Picardy, Normandy, Brittany, Champagne, and Grand Est.

 Most people dream of visiting the lavender fields and dreamy towns of Southern France.
 But there’s a million reasons to visit Northern France instead.
 The region is a spectacular land of natural and man-made beauty.